 Medical records are strictly confidential.
 Information will not be released without written authorization from the student or a court order.
 Authorization forms are available at Health Services.
 See the College's notice of Privacy Practices.

-Any student that is not covered by a qualifying health insurance program may obtain coverage through Blue Cross Blue Shield Student Health Insurance Plan, which is an alternative program arranged by the College and administered through University Health Plans, Inc. Please review this brochure for specific information regarding new benefits.
-Coverage term for 2012-2013 will be from August 1, 2012 to July 31, 2013.
+Any NEW student that is not covered by a qualifying health insurance program may obtain coverage through Blue Cross Blue Shield Student Health Insurance Plan, which is an alternative program arranged by the College and administered through University Health Plans, Inc.

-All undergraduate students are automatically billed the health insurance yearly premium of $1,264, included as part of the tuition bill.
-The insurance carrier and plan benefits have changed for the 2012-2013 academic year.
-Specific benefit information is available at www.universityhealthplans.com-see brochure weblink above.
-There is also an option supplemental vision ($145)and/or dental insurance ($311)but it must be purchased independently and directly from University Health Plans-see phone number below.
+All NEW undergraduate students are automatically billed the health insurance spring premium of $880, included as part of the tuition bill.
+Specific benefit information is available at www.universityhealthplans.com See brochure web link above.
+There is also an option supplemental vision ($145) and/or dental insurance ($212) but it must be purchased independently and directly from University Health Plans-see phone number below.

 If a student is covered by a qualified health insurance program, the student MUST waive the coverage offered by Westfield State University by completing the on-line waiver form at www.universityhealthplans.com.
 Complete the following steps: